 slack notifications

 A big portion of these messages doesn’t even resonate with your employees.
-Unfortunately, many employers (especially large enterprises) still don’t have an adequate way to segment employees by various criteria such as job functions, departments, geolocation, languages, interest, and others.
+Unfortunately, many employers (especially large enterprises) still don’t have an adequate way to segment employees by criteria such as job roles, departments, locations, languages, or interests.

 5. Make content easier and more fun to consume